mayank3aj3769/Machine-Learning-Projects/README.md

 ## Machine-Learning-Projects

-# Academic projects covering various ML algorithms.
+# Academic projects covering various applications of Deep Learning .

 Projects are meant only for academic reference and in compliance with the graduate honors code.Please check the paths carefully before running the notebooks.